a-maystorov/ideally/README.md

 ## Purpouse of Ideally

 As stated above it is mainly a basic management tool for small teams but my main goal for this project was to test my react and firebase skills.
-The project was initially built with react v17, react-router-dom v5, and firebase v8 but has been updated since which resulted in a more clean and shorter code base.
+The project was initially built with react v17, react-router-dom v5, and firebase v8 but has been updated since which resulted in a more clean, shorter and modularized code base which I assume was the intent behind the firebase v9 update.

 ## Technologies:

 - React:

-  - Hooks
+  - Built in Hooks

   - Custom hooks used to interact with firebase.